-Civil weddings in modern-day Italy are fairly proscribed - there's not a lot of scope for the bride and groom to influence the ceremony.
+Civil weddings in modern-day Italy are fairly proscribed.
+There's not a lot of scope for the bride and groom to influence the ceremony.

-Before the marriage itself, the formalities of engagement ring tradition would have been observed, the niceties of engagement culture and traditions strictly enforced, the right to marry and a dowry confirmed and a contract signed - the ancient form of a pre-nuptial agreement.
+Before the marriage itself, the formalities of engagement ring tradition would have been observed, the niceties of engagement culture strictly enforced, the right to marry and a dowry confirmed and a contract signed - the ancient form of a pre-nuptial agreement.

 On the morning of the wedding, while the bride's preparations were taking place in her parent's home, her father, two close friends and the priest who would celebrate the marriage would watch for omens.
 Before sunrise an animal would be sacrificed and its entrails 'read', and at sunrise the skies would be watched for storms.